-It is also of the utmost importance that the Probation/Diversion Managers know the environments of those they supervise and the issues the juveniles face on a daily basis.
+It is also of the utmost importance that the Probation/Diversion Managers know the environments of those they supervise and the issues the youth face on a daily basis.
 An increase in use of illegal substances, deterioration in parental supervision and lack of positive home environments are the primary reasons more and more youth become involved in the criminal justice system.

-Habilitation & Rehabilitation of the juvenile offender is our objective through accountability, responsibility, treatment, incentivizing and supervision.
+Habilitation & Rehabilitation of the juvenile offender is our objective and accountability, responsibility, treatment, incentivizing and supervise.

+through accountability, responsibility, treatment, incentivizing and supervision.
 However, the public safety and welfare are also considered when deciding the appropriate action to be taken.